Our Board

 CHAIR

-Katrena has over 15 years management experience including as CEO of the Local Government Association of Tasmania (LGAT) and Director Environment, Development and Community at Kingborough Council.
-Before entering the Local Government sector, Dr Stephenson held operational, policy and evaluation roles in a number of Tasmanian State Government departments and in the UK.
+Katrena has over 20 years of management experience, including as CEO of the Local Government Association of Tasmania (LGAT) and as a Director at Kingborough Council.
+She has held senior policy and operational roles in both Tasmania and Britain.

 Mayor Sally